encode/httpx/docs/advanced.md

 ## Custom Transports

 HTTPX's `Client` also accepts a `transport` argument.
-This argument allows you to inject a custom Transport objects that will be used to perform the actual sending of the requests.
+This argument allows you to provide a custom Transport object that will be used to perform the actual sending of the requests.

 These Transport objects must implement some methods from